IBatuu/BinanceMargin_Simple_MM/README.md

 # BinanceMargin_Simple_MM

-This script is a simple market-making script for Binance Spot/Margin.
+The script is a simple market-making script for Binance Spot/Margin.

 This script is more of a boilerplate than anything.
 It uses many parameters that can be changed and backtested.